SRNV/Ogone/src/docs/async.README.md

 ### --catch:...
 _in any Component_

-Any error inside an AC.
-catch is a mixed feature/case, it means that it requires the name of case that you will use after an error in AC.
+Any error inside an Async Component. catch is a mixed feature/case, it means that it requires the name of case that you will use after an error in Async Component.
 Use `--catch` like in JS:
 ```typescript
 // Ogone use this component as 'async-component'